Home » Seafood Recipes » Whole Oven Baked Trout in Foil

 • Fresh herbs such as oregano, thyme, dill, or minced garlic

 • You could also try dry seasonings such as lemon pepper, dried herbs such as dried oregano, Greek seasoning, garlic powder, paprika, or all-seasonings salt.
+I used some of these ingredients in my baked rainbow trout with lemon and dill.

 • Citrus goes perfectly with trout.
 My favorite is lemon slices, but you could also rub with lemon zest, lemon juice, or use another citrus such as limes and oranges.